Open 24 hours, 7 days a week

 You can contact our advisors today for more information about the time limit for claiming or if you have any other questions about the eligibility criteria for a mopping accident claim.

-Compensation For Mopping Accident Claims
+How Much Compensation For A Mopping Accident?

 Since compensation is valued on a case-by-case basis, we can’t offer any guarantees for what you could receive.
 However, we can give some insight into how compensation amounts are calculated and how many legal professionals evaluate claims for injuries caused by mopping the floor.